carnegie/hpc-example-jobs/README.md

 ## Cloning the Repository

-Clone this to your local machine:
+Clone this to the cluster or your local machine:

       $ git clone https://github.com/carnegie/hpc-example-jobs.git
       $ cd hpc-example-jobs